nathanssantos/next-typescript-boilerplate/README.md

 # next-typescript-boilerplate
-(WIP) Boilerplate for Next.js applications with TypeScript.
+Boilerplate for Next.js applications with TypeScript.